-Since for any formula containing the quantifier 'the' or Russell's 't' operator we can always find an equivalent formula that uses only the standard quantifiers, it is easy to extend our proof system to accommodate definite descriptions.
+Since for any formula containing the quantifier 'the' or Russell's 'i' operator we can always find an equivalent formula that uses only the standard quantifiers, it is easy to extend our proof system to accommodate definite descriptions.

-11For a more detailed exposition, see Neale 2001, pp. 95-6.
+&lt;sup>11For a more detailed exposition, see Neale 2001, pp. 95-6.